AdamDHines/ApiaViz/README.md

 # Optional: download the Tiny ImageNet dataset
 pixi run get_tinyimg

-# Run the training
+# Run the training (CUDA enabled)
-pixi run train
+pixi run -e cuda train

-# Train the SNN
+# Train the SNN (CUDA enabled)
-pixi run train -s
+pixi run -e cuda train -s
 ```
-_If not using `CUDA` or `MPS` as your device, a warning will be shown indicating that training will be very slow.
+_If not using `CUDA` as your device, a warning will be shown indicating that training will be very slow.
 Training the SNN requires a GPU device with a high amount of memory (>30GB) and is recommended to use a high performance computing (HPC) cluster._